Stephen Waley-Cohen

 Sir Stephen Harry Waley-Cohen, 2nd Baronet (born 22 June 1946 in Westminster, London) is an English theatre owner-manager and producer, following a career as a businessman and financial journalist.
 He manages the St. Martin's Theatre in London's West End and is the current producer of the world's longest running play The Mousetrap.
-He was Chairman of the Royal Academy of Dramatic Art (RADA) Council.
+He was chairman of the Royal Academy of Dramatic Art (RADA) Council.

 Career

 Business

-Waley-Cohen was a financial journalist, at the Daily Mail from 1968–73, and a founder director and publisher at Euromoney Publications (which later became Euromoney Institutional Investor PLC) from 1969–83.
+Waley-Cohen was a financial journalist, at the Daily Mail from 1968 to 1973, and a founder director and publisher at Euromoney Publications (which later became Euromoney Institutional Investor PLC) from 1969 to 1983.

-He was involved with the insurance business, including as chairman of Willis Faber & Dumas (Agencies) (part of what became the Willis Group) from 1992–99, director of the Stewart Wrightson Members Agency Ltd 1987–98 and chairman of Policy Portfolio plc from 1993–98.
+He was involved with the insurance business, including as chairman of Willis Faber & Dumas (Agencies) (part of what became the Willis Group) from 1992 to 1999, director of the Stewart Wrightson Members Agency Ltd 1987 to 1998 and chairman of Policy Portfolio plc from 1993 to 1998.

-He was chairman of First Call Group plc from 1996–98 and of Portsmouth & Sunderland Newspaper plc from 1998–99.
+He was chairman of First Call Group plc from 1996 to 1998 and of Portsmouth & Sunderland Newspaper plc from 1998 to 1999.
 He was a director of Exeter Preferred Capital Investment Trust plc 1992–2003.

 Theatre

 Waley-Cohen has been a theatre owner and manager since 1984 when he was Joint Chief Executive of Maybox Group, which managed the Albery (now named the Noël Coward), Criterion, Donmar Warehouse, Piccadilly, Whitehall (now Trafalgar Studios) and Wyndham's theatres, until it was sold in 1989.

 In 1989 he became managing director of the Victoria Palace Theatre, and took on the management of the St. Martin's Theatre.
-He managed the Vaudeville Theatre from 1996–2001 and the Savoy from 1997–2005.
+He managed the Vaudeville Theatre from 1996 to 2001 and the Savoy from 1997 to 2005.
 In April 2007 he took over the Ambassadors Theatre.
 In 2014, he sold the Victoria Palace to Delfont Mackintosh Theatres.

 He became the producer of The Mousetrap in 1994.
 During his time managing the St. Martin's Theatre, he had got to know The Mousetrap's producer, Peter Saunders.
 Waley-Cohen said, "When [Saunders] wanted to retire at the age of 80, he picked up the phone to me".
 Mousetrap Productions, of which Waley-Cohen is the sole director, is licensed to produce the play by Mathew Prichard, Agatha Christie's grandson, to whom she gave the rights to The Mousetrap when he was nine.

 In 1997, Waley-Cohen launched the education charity, Mousetrap Theatre Projects.
 The charity brings disadvantaged young people into the West End to experience theatre, and runs access, education and audience development programmes.
 The charity had taken over 100,000 young people to the theatre by 2012.